 Many of my initial contacts will come through wellness retreats that I lead, in woodsy areas all over NW Oregon.
 Click here for descriptions and a registration form for my upcoming retreats.

 More about my personal life?

 What drew me to study functional nutrition were my own and my daughter’s needs, and the lack of solutions coming from the mainstream medical community, around hormonal health.
-I’m currently writing a book about my adoptive (and largely single) motherhood story.

 Feel free to use the contact form listed under the menu above, or if you don’t like forms, you can reach me at my secure email: firstname.lastname@example.org.